ACodeCorner12/Sample_dotnet_repo/README.md

 # dotnet_sample
-this is a sample dotnet project
+this is a sample dotnet project, which is forked from the original repo